ryanzec/train-ui/STYLE_GUIDE.md

 ## Auto formatting

-There are a number of pattern that are not listed here however are enforced by the auto formatting that we do with our code so whatever changes formatting with `eslint` / `prettier` should just be kept.
+There are a number of patterns that are not listed here however are enforced by the auto code formatting so adhering to them manually is not necessary.

 ## No magic strings